The Missing Cross to Purity

 who leads his children by his hand, and dandles them upon his knee.

-And so, all that be called fathers in the truth, or mothers,
+And so, all who are called fathers or mothers in the truth,

 their tenderness should be the same to all little children in the truth,